forceedge01/sql-api-wrapper/README.md

         // Given I have a User
         // And I have 10 Users

-        // Retrieve data created, this will reference the user created by 'Given I have a User' as the session was preserved
+        // Retrieve data created, this will reference the user created by 'Given I have a User' as the session was preserved.
-        // in the following step definition.
         $id = UserDataMod::getValue('id');
         $name = UserDataMod::getValue('name');
         $dateOfBirth = UserDataMod::getValue('dateOfBirth');